spacetelescope/jdaviz/docs/mosviz/import_data.rst

     jdaviz mosviz /path/to/my/data --instrument=niriss

-If an instrument is not specified in either case, Mosviz will default to NIRSpec parsing.
+If a directory is input in either case without specifying an instrument, Mosviz will raise an error.

 Manual Loading
 --------------